genomicsclass/book/pages/exploratory_data_analysis.md

-Another way to see this is, to form a prediction $$\hat{Y}$$, for every SD away from the mean in $$x$$, we predict $$\rho$$ SDs away for $$Y$$:
+Another way to see this is to form a prediction $$\hat{Y}$$: for every SD away from the mean in $$x$$, we predict $$\rho$$ SDs away for $$Y$$:

 $$
 \frac{\hat{Y} - \mu_Y}{\sigma_Y} = \rho \frac{x-\mu_X}{\sigma_X}
 $$

-So, if there is perfect correlation, we predict the same number of SDs.
+If there is perfect correlation, we predict the same number of SDs.
 If there is 0 correlation, then we don't use $$x$$ at all.
 For values between 0 and 1, the prediction is somewhere in between.
 For negative values, we simply predict in the opposite direction.

 To confirm that the above approximations hold in this case, let's compare the mean of each strata to the identity line and the regression line: